Amda Seyon II

 Amda Seyon II (ዐምደ ጽዮን) was Emperor of Ethiopia briefly during 1494, and a member of the Solomonic dynasty.

-Background

-He was the infant son of Eskender and a second wife of Eskender's father Baeda Maryam I.

 Amda Seyon II was seven years old at the time of accession to the throne and reigned for only six or seven months.
 Many chroniclers omit any mention of this emperor.

 Amda Seyon quickly became the pawn in the struggle for control of the throne, which ended in his death, and the ascension of Na'od.
 As Taddesse Tamrat writes, "Amda-Seyon's reign lasted for only six months, and even the hagiographer betrays a sense of great relief at the announcement of his death."